PerfectlySoft/PerfectDocs/guide/file.md

 thisFile.close()
 ```

-For full outlines of [OpenMode](#OpenMode) and [PermissionMode](PermissionMode) values please see their definitions later in this document.
+For full outlines of [OpenMode](#OpenMode) and [PermissionMode](PermissionMode) values, please see their definitions later in this document.

-### Checking if a file exists
+### Checking If a File Exists

-Use the `exists` method to return a boolean value.
+Use the `exists` method to return a Boolean value.

 ``` swift
 thisFile.exists
 ```

-### Get the modification time for a file
+### Get the Modification Time for a File

-Return the modification date for the file in the standard UNIX format of seconds since 1970/01/01 00:00:00 GMT, as an Integer.
+Return the modification date for the file in the standard UNIX format of seconds since 1970/01/01 00:00:00 GMT, as an integer using:

 ``` swift
 thisFile.modificationTime
 ```

-### File paths
+### File Paths

 Regardless of how a file reference was defined, both the absolute (real) and internal path can be returned.